-[Clause 8 inserted: Gazette 21 Jun 2019 p.
-2131-2.]
+[Clause 8 inserted: SL 2020/78 bl.
+4.]

 9. MyPower non-residential tariffs

 (1) Each tariff determined under this clause (a MyPower non-residential tariff) is available only —

 (a) for non-residential use; and

 (b) if the consumer has entered into a non-standard contract (as defined in the Electricity Industry Act 2004 section 47) with the corporation for the supply of electricity at a MyPower non-residential tariff.